ls-iastu/RAtraining/README.md

 This repository includes the codes for the manuscript: *Training variational quantum algorithms with random gate activation*.

 # Installation and usage
-This project uses [Tensorcircuit](https://github.com/tencent-quantum-lab/tensorcircuit) .
-Check it out if you don't have it locally installed.
+This project uses [Tensorcircuit](https://github.com/tencent-quantum-lab/tensorcircuit).
 For the nightly build of tensorcircuit with new features, try:
 ```python
 pip uninstall tensorcircuit
 pip install tensorcircuit-nightly